-The Government has yet to publish indicative funding figures beyond 2020/2021.
-For 2021/2022, the Government had proposed to move to 75% retained Business Rates aligned to a fair funding review of Local Government funding - currently 50% of Business Rates are retained locally.
-However, in the wake of the Covid-19 pandemic, this has been postponed.
-The economic impact of the pandemic, uncertainty on funding arrangements and likely delay to the departmental spending review poses a significant risk to the Council's financial position.
-The Council continues to plan as best it can through its Medium Term Financial Plan covering 2020/2021 to 2023/2024, and this will be reviewed and refined as budget planning progresses, and Government funding becomes clearer.
+The Government has yet to publish indicative funding figures beyond 2021/2022.
+For 2021/2022, the Government had proposed to move to 75% retained Business Rates aligned to a fair funding review of Local Government funding (currently 50% of Business Rates are retained locally), however, in the wake of the Covid-19 pandemic, this was postponed again.
+The economic impact of the pandemic, uncertainty of funding arrangements and delays to the departmental spending review poses a significant risk to the Council's financial position.
+The Council continues to plan as best it can through its Medium Term Financial Plan covering 2021/2022 to 2024/2025, and this will be reviewed and refined as budget planning progresses, and Government funding becomes clearer.